WiseLibs/better-sqlite3/README.md

 Similar to [`.get()`](#getbindparameters---row), but instead of only retrieving one row all matching rows will be retrieved.
 The return value is an array of row objects.

-If no rows are retrieved, the array will be empty.
+If no rows are found, the array will be empty.
 If execution of the statement fails, an `Error` is thrown.

 You can optionally specify [bind parameters](#binding-parameters), which are only bound for the given execution.